I lost everything — then a confidence coach helped me reclaim my life

 'Real Confidence: Stop Feeling Small and Start Being Brave' is the first in a series of new books from Psychologies.
 Here Sharon Walker is coached by Annie Ashdown, one of our Real Confidence experts, on how to become more confident

 I’m not sure of the precise moment when my world crumbled.
 Perhaps it was the day I packed up our family house to move to back to a two-bedroom flat, my husband of 16 years conspicuous by his absence.
 Or was it that moment after our last fraught marriage guidance session on the Finchley Road?
-Or the day my business backer pulled out of our joint venture leaving me to ride out the recession alone?
+Or the day my business backer pulled out of our joint venture, leaving me to ride out the recession alone?
 One minute everything was on track: family, career, mortgage and marriage.
 Then, within a matter of months my life had collapsed, leaving me wondering which way to turn.
+I needed some guidance to get back on track.
+Could a coach help me rebuild my confidence and feel more secure?

-Ashdown conquered an eating disorder and escaped a trail of abusive relationships to emerge as a best-selling author, hypnotherapist and coach.
+Annie Ashdown, author of The Confidence Factor, The Seven Secrets of Successful People (Crimson Publishing, £12.99), escaped a trail of abusive relationships to emerge as a best-selling author, hypnotherapist and coach.
 With the right tools, she tells me, anyone can turn their life around.

 ‘True confidence is being authentic, not arrogant,‘ she tells me.
 ‘Feeling secure within is about sitting in our authenticity and feeling worthy.’

-Our first job is to figure out what makes me tick.
 Annie begins by asking me what I’m hoping to get out of our six sessions together.
 I tell her I want to address my financial and emotional security.
 I’m juggling a freelance lifestyle, working at capacity, but still struggling to pay my bills.

-We decide to tackle finances first.
 By the end of our first session Annie has decided I have an issue with boundaries.
 I make agreements, but rarely hold people accountable.
 None of my clients have signed contracts and I rarely chase my ex-husband for the children’s expenses.
 I don’t even keep receipts.
 No wonder I don’t feel secure.

 Annie challenges my worry that by charging more I’ll price myself out the market.
-She sends me away with a spreadsheet for the children’s outgoings and a 12-minute confidence-boosting MP3 to listen to at night.
+She sends me away with a spreadsheet for the children’s outgoings and a confidence-boosting MP3 to listen to at night.
+With ‘I am worth it’ now lodged firmly in my subconscious, I turn down a very low rate for some work.
+They come back two days later offering more.
+Easy as that.

 She wants me to ‘reframe’ my divorce in a more positive light.
 Is there another way I can view it?
 ‘An exciting adventure… freedom?’
 I offer tentatively.
 With this thought the future opens up, it feels lighter, more fun.